 What is Confluent used for?

-The following figure shows Confluent Kafka platform components.
+The following figure shows the components of Confluent Platform.

-At the core of Confluent Platform is Apache Kafka, the most popular open-source distributed streaming platform.
-The key capabilities of Kafka are as follows:
+At the core of Confluent Platform is Kafka, the most popular open source distributed streaming platform.
+The key capabilities of Kafka include the following:

 Publish and subscribe to streams of records.